theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   - If you are not the author of the library but are proficient in HSL, you can do as above, but would be worth making a copy of the library and editing that instead
   - Otherwise, remove the function from your method and find an alternative way of doing whatever you were aiming to do

+.. _0xa123002a:

+  **0xa123002a: Unable to enter nesting level**

+  This error occurs when the executor failed to enter the nesting level at the specified line.

+.. _0xa123002b:

+  **0xa123002b: Unable to exit nesting level**

+  This error occurs when the executor failed to exit the nesting level at the specified line.

+.. _0xa122002c:

+  **0xa122002c: No context**

+  This error occurs when the executor fails to create a new symbol table at the specified line.

+.. _0xa123002d:

+  **0xa123002d: Failed to read file**

+  This error occurs when the executor fails to read a specific file.
+To fix this, try:

+  - Ensure the file path specified is a correct and valid path
+  - Ensure the file you are trying to read exists
+  - Check whether the file has the hidden attribute.
+If so, you can use the File Handling library to remove that property dynamically during the run, or do it manually in file explorer
+  - Ensure that the file is in a location that Venus has access to

+.. _0xa123002e:

+  **0xa123002e: Failed to create timer**

+  This error occurs when the executor or parser fails to create a timer at the specified line

+.. _0xa123002f:

+  **0xa123002f: Failed to set timer**

+  This error occurs when the executor fails to set a timer at the specified line

+.. _0xa1230030:

+  **0xa1230030: Failed to wait timer**

+  This error occurs when the executor fails to wait for at timer to be signaled at the specified line

+.. _0xa1230031:

+  **0xa1230031: Failed to create event**

+  This error occurs when the parser or executor fails to create an event at the specified line

+.. _0xa1230032:

+  **0xa1230032: Failed to set event**

+  This error occurs when the executor fails to set an event at the specified line

+.. _0xa1230033:

+  **0xa1230033: Failed to wait event**

+  This error occurs when the executor fails to wait for an event to be signaled

 .. _0xa1230034:

   **0xa1230034: Bad argument**